RYJunJ/one_student_one_chip/README.md

 ## What I learnt from the Project
 ### How to debug large-scale projects
 #### Use the "Differential Testing" idea to target the abstraction layer where the bug is located
+In large projects, because there are too many abstraction layers, when faced with a bug, it is difficult to determine which abstraction layer the bug actually arises from.
+> For example, in a computer system, hardware bugs can manifest in both the operating system and user software.
+Therefore, only by first locating the abstraction layer where the bug is located, we can proceed to the next step of more detailed debugging.
 **Differential Testing** is a concept I was first introduced to in algorithmic competitions.
 In an algorithmic competition, **Differential Testing** is to run a potentially buggy version of what we are implementing and an inefficient, but definitely correct version in sequence, and compare the results of the two runs, and when we encounter a difference in the results of the two runs, it means that we have found a bug.
 **Differential Testing** is also used in this project, where I have added different Differential Testing support for different abstraction layers: